Homeless veterans in the United States: Wisconsin

+Wyoming

+Ending veteran homelessness

 In November 2009, Secretary of Veterans Affairs (VA) Eric K. Shinseki set out the goal of ending veterans experiencing homelessness by 2017.
 While not all veterans are housed, the current housing initiatives such as the housing first model are ensuring that housing is obtained for a larger portion of veterans experiencing homelessness.
 In 2019, the HUD-VASH program was able to house more than 11,000 veterans.
 Overall, since 2008, more than 114,000 veterans experiencing homelessness have been served through the HUD-VASH program.
 Also, more resources are being implemented to assist with mental health and addiction.
 As of 2019, more than 78 communities and the entire states of Connecticut, Delaware and Virginia have effectively ended homelessness among veterans.